Editor’s note: This is Part 5 of the Small Business Life Cycle series. If you’d like to start from the beginning, check out the Aspirational stage.

-As the person that’s been part of the business from it’s earliest stages all the way to its end stages, it can feel as if you’re not going anywhere even though you’re moving really fast.
-From the inside, it feels like you’re going nowhere and it’s really frustrating.
+As the person who’s been part of the business from its earliest stages all the way to its end stages, you might feel as if you’re not going anywhere even though you’re moving really fast.
+That can be frustrating.

 The Way Ahead

-The way ahead in Stage 4 is to play the long patient game, leverage your success, and make slow strategic decisions.
+The way ahead in Stage 4 is to play the long, patient game, leverage your success, and make slow, strategic decisions.
 The name of the game at Stage 4 is to decide slowly but act quickly.
 Because you’re making strategic decisions slowly, you can get your systems, processes, and people in place to be able to handle whatever strategic decision you make.

 I’m going to pause here and talk more about Stages 3 and 4.
 When you’re in Stage 3, there’s a lot of disequilibrium and seesawing back and forth between either Stage 2 or Stage 4.
 Largely, that’s because you get one piece of the puzzle taken care of, but another one pops up.
 For instance, you might get your revenue up, but don’t anticipate the tax implications of the new revenue.
-Or maybe out of exasperation, you try something new and it works, so you chase that down and it puts you in Stage 2 but you eventually get back to the same problem you tried to avoid in the first place.
+Or maybe out of exasperation, you try something new and it works, so you chase that down and it puts you in Stage 2, but you eventually get back to the same problem you tried to avoid in the first place.

-Conversely, if you’re in Stage 4, you know the bright and shiny object syndrome is going to be something you’re going to have to contend with.
-So it’s not that you can’t say yes to things – it’s the things that you say yes to, you need to say yes to slowly and intelligently – making sure that they either fit your business’ strategy or your personal strategy so you don’t throw everything off just because Apple introduced a new gadget you want to use.
+Conversely, if you’re in Stage 4, you know that Bright Shiny Object Syndrome is going to pop up.
+It’s not that you can’t say yes to things; it’s that you need to say yes slowly and intelligently, making sure that the new things fit either your business’ strategy or your personal strategy.
+You don’t want to throw everything off just because Apple introduced a new gadget that you want to use.